 Consider this: when the heel of your ordinary 2-mode binding is stressed so that its heel cup starts to rise, elastically — is the top surface of your boot's heel projection located above or below the heel cup's axis of rotation (above or below the axle that allows heel-cup-movement)?

-Howell SkiBindings have built-in functional-decoupling so that they can be skied, aggressively, in all conditions without the need for cranked-up settings.
-By this approach, the release-function is not compromised to gain proper retention and anti-pre-release.
-Functional decoupling provides this major benefit.
-With Howell SkiBindings you can uniquely have it both ways — powerful retention AND necessary release, without compromising one function for the other.
+Howell SkiBindings have built-in functional-decoupling so that you can ski aggressively in all conditions without the need for cranked release settings.
+Through this engineering approach the release-function is functionally-decoupled from the retention / anti-pre-release function.
+Functional decoupling provides this key benefit for all skiers.
+With Howell SkiBindings, you can have it both ways — powerful retention AND necessary release — without compromising one function for the other.
 This engineering approach with functional-decoupling also allows the addition of lateral-heel release in Howell SkiBindings — to mitigate ACL-rupture — without pre-release.

 Again, however, no amount of friction-reduction can overcome a lack of functional decoupling.
 A good ski-binding must be maximally decoupled, functionally, in order for low-friction ski-binding operation to be effective.